 In Docker, you execute commands and automation through a single API using a client-server architecture.

-A Dockerfile describes how an app is packaged into an immutable container image, after which the Docker server runs the appropriate commands to build the image.
-You can then run that image on various platforms, including Docker Swarm, Kubernetes, Mesos, and HashiCorp Nomad.
+A Dockerfile describes how an app is packaged into an immutable container image.
+The Docker server then runs the appropriate commands to build the image, which can be run on various platforms, including Docker Swarm, Kubernetes, Mesos, and HashiCorp Nomad.

-In Kubernetes, kubectl, a powerful API and command-line tool, automates the bulk of container management tasks.
+In Kubernetes, kubectl, a powerful API and command-line tool, automates bulk container management tasks.

 Kubernetes coordinates the resources allocated to it on your behalf.
-Kubernetes controllers ensure applications and containers run as specified.
-This frees your engineers to focus on writing and improving code — not the infrastructure beneath it.
+Its controllers ensure applications and containers run as specified, freeing your engineers to focus on writing and improving code rather than the infrastructure beneath it.

 4. Container image management

-Kubernetes is yet to include a native container image management system.
+Kubernetes does not include a native container image management system.
 For instance, no integrated image registry is available.
-But you can create a Docker image registry instead, such as Docker Hub.
-Kubernetes will pull images from there.
+However, you can create a Docker image registry, such as Docker Hub, and Kubernetes will pull images from there.

 Docker includes the Docker Hub registry, where you can store and share images with compatible registries such as Azure Container Registry.
-Docker Pro or Team members also have access to the new Advanced Image Management Dashboard.
+Docker Pro or Team members can also access the new Advanced Image Management Dashboard.

 5. Scalability and size

-Docker Swarm does not provide automated scaling based on resource utilization, unlike Kubernetes.
-You need to configure scaling manually with a command.
+Unlike Kubernetes, Docker Swarm does not provide automated scaling based on resource utilization.
+You must manually configure scaling with a command.

 Kubernetes’ inherent extensibility and horizontal scaling capabilities make it the most scalable compared to Docker.
-For example, Kubernetes can support up to 5,000 nodes vs Docker Swarm’s 1,000 nodes and 30,000 containers (30 containers per node) instead of 300,000 containers on Kubernetes.
+For example, Kubernetes can support up to 5,000 nodes, whereas Docker Swarm has 1,000 nodes and 30,000 containers (30 containers per node) instead of 300,000 containers on Kubernetes.

 6. Security